futoin/specs/draft/ftn8.8_qa_requirements.md

 **STLMC-A1** - STLMC authentication must be rejected, if it is not enabled in AuthService.

-**STLMC-A2** - STLMC authentication must be rejected, if MAC of request message mismatches.
+**STLMC-A2** - STLMC authentication must be rejected, if User has no inidividual secret configured for specific Service.

 **STLMC-A3** - STLMC authentication must be rejected, if User is not found.

+**STLMC-A4** - STLMC authentication must be rejected, if MAC of request message mismatches.

-**STLMC-A4** - all STLMC rejections must have artificial delay to prevent time-based User existence exposure.
+**STLMC-A5** - all STLMC rejections must have artificial delay to prevent time-based User existence exposure.

 Executor-related: